idealparable/BibleQ/DidLazarusWriteJohn.md

 (In the parallel in Luke 9:1-6 for this particular sending, neither the pairings nor the listing are included.)

-It seems that that sendout was later than the following, since in both Mark and Luke, the following is listed first, although we have extrabiblical attestation that Mark didn't necessarily write in chronological order, which could be true of all four gospels as far as I know in some cases.
+It seems that that sendout was later than the calling, since in both Mark and Luke, the following is listed first, although we have extrabiblical attestation that Mark didn't necessarily write in chronological order, which could be true of all four gospels as far as I know in some cases.
 I'm listing these in the order of results of "Bartholomew" and since the name isn't used earlier in Matthew, the other sendout came up first since Matthew is listed first.

 I would need to study more / review more and I have so many tabs open trying to be thorough by Columbo rules right now I can't open more at the moment; my computer isn't handling it well, but it looks like Matthew may be condensing two incidents, while Mark and Luke tell the calling first, and then the later sendout.
 LSB, or at least BLB for LSB, puts Matthew 10, which we already saw, listed as parallel to Mark 3 and Luke 6, the ones I'll show below, yet for Matthew 10, it lists Mark 6 and Luke 9 as the parallel.